Planning your sprint training program

 Other coaches and athletes should appraise the different approaches that can be taken and never close their minds to new ideas, ultimately evolving a system that works for them.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Mike Leonard has coached sprints for over 17 years.
-He coached Craig Pickering to the European Junior 100m title in 2005 and the World Youth Bronze Medal in 2003.
-He has tutored for both UK Athletics and its predecessor the British Athletics Federation.
-He holds various positions within the regional structures of England Athletics, organises and coaches at many squad sessions within the South East and East of England.
+He coached Craig Pickering to the European junior 100m title in 2005 and the World Youth Bronze Medal in 2003.
+He has tutored for both British Athletics and its predecessor the British Athletics Federation.
+He holds various positions within England Athletics, organises and coaches at many squad sessions within the South East and East of England.
 His training group is based in Milton Keynes, which includes junior international and national standard athletes.